japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleMapStageSubmitted...FIXME

-handleMapStageSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#MapStageSubmitted[MapStageSubmitted] event.
+handleMapStageSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#MapStageSubmitted[MapStageSubmitted] event.

 === [[resubmitFailedStages]] ResubmitFailedStages Event Handler